beelinesai/Typescript-SDK/docs/index.md

 ## Authentication

 To use the Beelines SDK, you need to authenticate with the Beelines platform.
-There are two ways to do this:

 ### Using an API Key

+First [login](https://platform.beelines.ai/login) to the Beelines platform and create an API key.
+You can then use it to authenticate with the SDK like so:

 ```typescript
 import { Beelines } from "@beelinesai/sdk";